 To aid in the design of the algorithm, use the provided

-helperMonoSensorWrapper.m function.
-This function works in MATLAB and when placed inside the MATLAB Function block in Simulink.
+HelperLaneDetectorWrapper.m system object.
+This system object works in MATLAB and when placed inside the MATLAB System Block (Simulink) in Simulink.
 The following script,

 helperStraightRoadMLTest, invokes the wrapper from the MATLAB command prompt.
 This approach permits quick iterations of the design without continuous invocation of the 3D simulation environment.

 Once the algorithm begins to work well, you can place it back into a model as shown below.
 You can attempt to change the car's trajectory, as demonstrated in the Select Waypoints for Unreal Engine Simulation example.
 That way, you can look for ways to move the car such that the algorithm fails.
 The entire process is meant to be iterative.

 Navigate Through a More Complex Scene to Improve the Perception Algorithm

 While developing your algorithm, you can increase the level of scene complexity to continue adapting your system to conditions resembling reality.
 In this section, switch the scene to Virtual Mcity, which provides stretches of the road with curved lanes, no lane markers, or merging lane markers.

 Before you begin, you need to define a trajectory through a suitable stretch of the virtual Mcity, which is a representation of actual testing grounds that belong to the University of Michigan.
 To see the details of how to obtain a series of X, Y, and Yaw values suitable for moving a car through a complex environment, refer to the Select Waypoints for Unreal Engine Simulation example.
 The key steps are summarized below for your convenience.